 In the "repeat 15" block, attach an "if <> then" block under the "change y" block.
 Then, add the color to the "if" brackets and select the bottom color of the platform and inside the "if" block, add "change y" by "-10."

 And with all of that, your child should be well on their way to completing their Scratch creation—jumping and all!
-If you're looking to take the next step, check out our many Scratch coding classes or Online Private Lessons.
+If you're looking to take the next step, check out our many summer camps in Scratch, Scratch coding classes or Online Private Lessons.